cfpb/eregs-2.0/README.md

 ### Import a regulation

-The application requires [regulation xml](https://github.com/cfpb/regulations-xml) data.
+The application requires [RegML-compliant xml](https://github.com/cfpb/regulations-xml) data.
 To simplify development, sample data has been provided.
 To load the sample data into the database run:

 ```
 ./manage.py import_xml data/2011-31712.xml